-During 2020 the District saw operational revenues (exclusive of capital contributions) exceed budgeted revenues by 4.9% in the District Sanitary Sewer Enterprise Fund.
+During 2021 the District saw operational revenues (exclusive of capital contributions) exceed budgeted revenues by 4.2% in the District Sanitary Sewer Enterprise Fund.
 The difference can be attributed to a continued increase in demand for sewer connections.
-Monthly service charges were 102% of the budgeted amount and plant investment fee and capital contributions were nearly double the budgeted amount.
-The 2020 budget anticipated the addition of 500 single family equivalents (sfe), while actual sewer connection sales resulted in a total of 933 additional sfes in 2020.
+Monthly service charges were 104% of the budgeted amount and actual plant investment fee and capital contributions exceeded budget over three times.
+The 2021 budget anticipated the addition of 450 single family equivalents (sfe), while actual sewer connection sales resulted in a total of 920 additional sfes for the year.

-During 2020, total actual expenditures were less than the budgeted expenditures by \$11,214,972 in the Enterprise Fund and \$345,392 in the General Government Fund.
-The large variance in Enterprise expenditures was the direct result of expected capital projects that were subsequently deemed unnecessary or delayed in 2020.
-Refunding of the District 2010 Bond issuance resulted in debt service expense in 2020 of \$5,668,466.
+During 2021, total actual expenditures were less than the budgeted expenditures by \$1,516,380 in the Enterprise Fund and \$21,594 in the General Government Fund.
+Contributing to the large variance in Enterprise expenditures was the scheduling of capital project outlays that were deferred or delayed in 2021.
 District management and staff are mindful of the economic concerns of its constituency and thus are conscientious in its use of District funds, relating back to the District policy of cost effectiveness and efficiency.